mhasan004/Student-Design-Competition-2017-ROBOT/README.md

 One of the most complicated parts was the robot was to accurate control each of the six brushless motors.
 To control the motors, the program had to read the x and y component positions of the left and right analog joysticks and then compute a range of servo angle values to control individual brushless motors.
 Each motor has a maximum and a minimum value.
 The maximum value represented 100% speed forwards and the minimum value represented 100% speed backward.

 **1) SDC Flow Images**
-The two images in the master branch called "SDC flow" and "SDC flow2" describes how the variable changes to calibration the motors.
+The two images in the master branch called **"SDC17 flow.pdf"** and **"SDC flow2.pdf"** describes how the variable changes to calibration the motors.

 **2) Finding the Neutral Pulse Range for Each Motor:**